oplS17projects/FP1/README.md

 .
 Check failure
 --------------------
 ```
-What's important to notice from this error is that, once the test fails at one spot, the rest don't even execute.
+What's important to notice from this error is that, once one test fails, the rest don't even execute.
 This saves time and eliminates needless error messages.

 I believe RackUnit is a useful library to explore for this assignment and that it will also be useful for the class project because it makes debugging large chunks of code easier and faster.